Visitor Visa Refusal

 Having all the documents on the list does not necessarily mean you have a strong case or one that satisfies the needs of the officer.
 When your application is refused, you will normally get a letter to this effect.
 This letter sometimes outlines the reason for refusal, and sometimes it does not.

-You can refile for an application at any time but you should certainly consider the reasons for refusal if they were provided to you and work on strengthening those weaknesses.
+You can refile an application at any time, but you should certainly consider the reasons for refusal if they were provided to you and work on strengthening those weaknesses.

 Akrami & Associates is committed to making your goals in Canada a reality.
 Contact us to find out how we can help you!